 Bounce rate metric measures when your audience left after visiting your website.
 Ideally, you want your visitors to click through your website, indicating to Google that your podcasting website has valuable content.
 This metric also gives insights on which topics and artwork of your podcast perform well.

 When another website links to your podcast, that link is called a backlink or inbound link.
 It's important to monitor the number of backlinks your podcast is getting and the websites the backlinks come from.
+Tracking backlinks is crucial to understanding your podcast's reach and authority.
+You can use various tools to track and find backlinks efficiently.
 A high number of backlinks from quality websites helps you increase your podcast SEO rankings, build your reputation and grow podcast subscribers.
 To wrap it up, it's not an easy job to get full data on your podcast performance, but using many different tools will give you a better understanding of your podcast.
 Analyzing and breaking down the formula of what makes a successful episode for your audience will guarantee the growth of your podcast.